 Easy Shots: Easy shots include setting oneself to kill unsuspecting or stationary foes.
-This can involve holding angles and waiting for foes to walk into your crosshair or using blind spots and choke points to surprise enemies.
+This can involve holding angles and waiting for foes to walk into your circle crosshair or using blind spots and choke points to surprise enemies.

 It’s also a must to distinguish between a jiggle peek and a wide swing when facing an opponent.